JooyoungLeeETRI/SCR/README.md

 python main.py --is_test True --quality_level {1,2,3,4,5,6,7,8} --testset_path [TESTSET_PATH]
 ~~~

-TESTSET_PATH indicates the path of the directory that contains the testset images such as 24 Kodak imageset PNG files.
+TESTSET_PATH indicates the path of the directory that contains the testset images such as the 24 Kodak imageset PNG files.